 Shchetkina, Anya and Ron Berman, "When Is Heterogeneity Actionable for Targeting?"
-Accepted at ACM EC 2024.
+Extended abstract at ACM EC 2024.
 [Abstract] [Paper]

 Dew, Ryan, Nicolas Padilla, and Anya Shchetkina "Your MMM Is Broken: Identification of Nonlinearities and Dynamics in Marketing Mix Models" [Abstract] [Paper]